Noroff-FEU-Assignments/cross-course-project-verpenunes/README.md

 <img width="1425" alt="bilde" src="https://github.com/Noroff-FEU-Assignments/cross-course-project-verpenunes/assets/106631829/931e58b7-a192-427c-9a93-9b6a20472ce5">

-[GameHub](https://symphonious-gumdrop-46d236.netlify.app/) was created using HTML, CSS and JavaScript.
+[GameHub](https://symphonious-gumdrop-46d236.netlify.app/) was created using HTML, CSS, WordPress REST API and JavaScript.

 ## Description
-The project explore utilizing the WordPress REST API for content management, allowing users to create and manage their own API with JavaScript.
+The project explores utilizing the WordPress REST API for content management, allowing users to create and manage their API with JavaScript.

 ## Build With
 <ul>